You give loyalty, you’ll get it back. You give love, you’ll get it back. -Tommy Lasorda

 1. Send thank-you notes

-In an era where thank-you notes are becoming rarer, a handwritten note of appreciation to a customer thanking them for their business will stick in your customers’ minds and help your brand stand out..
+In an era where thank-you notes are becoming rare, a handwritten note of appreciation to a customer thanking them for their long-time support

 2. Ask for feedback